joshvillbrandt/goprohero/docs/Infrastructure Wifi Research.md

-# Setup
+# Infrastructure Wifi Research

-This follow setup allows a linux computer to appear as a GoPro remote to the GoPro cameras.
+This follow setup allows a Linux computer to appear as a GoPro remote to the GoPro cameras.
 To do this, we will set up an access point and DHCP server.
 In order to appear as a GoPro remote, the MAC address of the access point interface must use GoPro's OUI which is D8:96:85.
 So something like D8:96:85:00:00:00 will do.
 The access point SSID also must be in a special form - "HERO-RC-#####" where the hashes are the last 6 characters of the AP's mac address.
 From there, we use DHCP to hand the camera an IP, and then it is on our network!

 I used http://www.cyberciti.biz/faq/debian-ubuntu-linux-setting-wireless-access-point/ and http://ubuntuforums.org/showthread.php?t=1488953 to help me develop some of these snippits.